iustin/pyxattr/README.md

 ## Requirements

-The current supported Python versions are 3.4+ (tested up to 3.9).
+The current supported Python versions are 3.7+ (tested up to 3.10), or PyPy versions 3.7+ (tested up to 3.9).
+The code should currently be compatible down to Python 3.4, but such versions are no longer tested.

-The library has been written and tested on Linux, kernel v2.4 or later, with XFS and ext2/ext3/ext3 file systems.
+The library has been written and tested on Linux, kernel v2.4 or later, with XFS and ext2/ext3/ext4 file systems, and MacOS recent versions.
 If any other platform implements the same behaviour, pyxattr could be used.

-You need to have the setuptools tool installed in order to build and install the module, and for building the documentation you need to have Sphinx installed.
+To build the module from source, you will need both a Python development environment/libraries and the C compiler, plus the setuptools tool installed, and for building the documentation you need to have Sphinx installed.
+The exact list of dependencies depends on the operating system/distribution, but should be something along the lines of `python3-devel` (RedHat), `python3-all-dev` (Debian), etc.

-Alternatively, you can install directly from pip:
+Alternatively, you can install directly from pip after installing the above depedencies (C compiler, Python development libraries):

-    $ pip install pyxattr
+    pip install pyxattr

-Or from your distribution, e.g. in Debian:
+Or you can install already compiled versions from your distribution, e.g. in Debian:

-    $ sudo apt install python3-pyxattr
+    sudo apt install python3-pyxattr

 ## Basic example